11 Techniques To Increase Free Trial Sign-ups

 However, you need to do lots of testing before you arrive at the best time for your website’s pop-ups.

-Make the pop-up content highly contextual with right call to action.
+Make the pop-up content highly contextual with the right call to action.

 Users should be able to close the pop-up easily without any fuss.
 Overall, ensure the pop-up occurrences minimum and use it sporadically.